Refuse and Recycling

 Where Our Trash Goes

-Summary: In 2023, it’s estimated that 82% of all trash received by Red Wing’s Waste Campus will be transformed into renewable energy.
+Summary: In 2023, 82% of all trash received by Red Wing’s Waste Campus will be transformed into renewable energy.
 How?
 The waste gets processed into “Refuse Derived Fuel,” which is used at waste-to-energy facilities, reducing the need for fossil fuels.
-Only 13% of the trash was delivered to landfills; 3% was recovered from garbage bins and recycled.
+Only 12% of the trash was delivered to landfills; 3% was recovered from garbage bins and recycled.
 (Red Wing’s recycling program generates additional recycling, too.)

 Details: Total tons refer to all the Municipal Solid Waste (MSW) that’s delivered to Red Wing’s Waste Campus from Goodhue County and the cities of Farmington and Hastings.
 This is waste generated by residential, commercial, industrial, and community activities.
 The City’s Material Recovery Facility sorts and processes the waste into a clean fuel that’s used at the Xcel Steam Generating Plant on 5th Street and the Olmsted County Waste-to-Energy Facility.
 Both plants are required to meet stringent environmental requirements.